kpym/SublimeSelectPlus/README.md

 SelectPlus for Sublime Text 2
 ===============================
-This is a plugin for [Sublime Text 2](http://www.sublimetext.com/2).
+This is a plugin for [Sublime Text 2](http://www.sublimetext.com/2) and [Sublime Text 3](http://www.sublimetext.com/3).
 This plugin add some features to manage selections :

 - possibility to extend selections on the right and on the left using keyboard only
 - possibility to save/restore/add/subtract/exchange selections